Department: Fresno Pacific Biblical Seminary

-- Be Christ-centered in all areas while working with other staff members, students and all regional centers.
+- Be Christ -centered in all areas while working with other staff members, students, and including all Regional Centers.

-- Serve on both the President’s Cabinet and Academic Cabinet.
+- Serve on both the President’s Cabinet and Council, and the Dean’s Council and Academic Cabinet.

 - Advocate for the seminary in two constituencies: Central Valley of California and US Mennonite Brethren (MB) denomination.

-- Articulate a clear vision and identity for the seminary and effectively integrate the seminary within the broader university context, while retaining the seminary’s unique identity.
+- Articulate a clear vision and identify for the seminary and effectively integrate the seminary within the broader university context, while retaining the seminary’s unique identity.

 - Understand and partner with local, regional, national and global MB and broader church needs.

-- Build new partnerships within the Central Valley churches, para-church organizations and networks while strengthening existing partnerships.
+- Represent the University and manage a professional and active relationship with FPU representatives along with building new partnerships within the Central Valley churches, para-church organizations and networks while strengthening existing partnerships.

-- Effectively manage the budget and oversee seminary staff and departments.
+- Effective budget management, management and oversight of seminary staff and departments.

-- Fundraise, demonstrating a nuanced understanding of our broad, historic, diverse and emerging constituencies.
+- Fundraising, demonstrating a nuanced understanding of our broad, historic, diverse, and emerging constituencies.

-- Act as accreditation liaison officer for the Association of Theological Schools.
+- Accreditation Liaison Officer for the Association of Theological Schools.

-- Conduct academic planning, including program assessment and new program development consistent with the mission of the university and strengthening of existing programs.
+- Academic planning, including program assessment, new program development consistent with the mission of the university, and strengthening of existing programs.

-- Understand and embrace new technologies, delivery systems and online education.
+- Understand, appreciate and embrace new technologies, delivery systems and online education.

-- Implement academic policies and course scheduling within the school and in collaboration with other deans.
+- Implementing academic policies and course scheduling within the school and in collaboration with other deans.

-- Respond to emotional employee situations in a calming and resilient manner.
+- Ability to respond to emotional employee situations in a calming and resilient manner.